mabogunje/yorudi/README.txt

 #author: Damola Mabogunje
 #date: 12-12-13

-Such files may be created with any text editor able to save a .txt file.
+These files may be created with any text editor able to save a .txt file.
 Although to be recognized as a translation file, the extension of a Yòrúdí file must be changed to .yor

+NOTES
+Writing some Yoruba characters requires that your keyboard is configured for writing accented and underdotted letters.
+The way to do this varies by operating system.

+Mac Configuration:
+1. Go to System Preferences -> Keyboard -> Input Sources
+2. Check the US Extended and US International Keyboards

+Accenting a letter is best done with the US International Keyboard.
+* Acute accents are added by pressing ['] then the letter
+* Grave accents are added by pressing [`] then the letter

+Underdotting a letter is best done with the US Extended Keyboard.
+* Press [Option] + [X] at the same time, then press the letter.